Brand Hong Kong

 Hence, only rates paid by the owners and irrecoverable rent can be claimed in Part 4.3 of the Return.
 You should not claim any deduction for say Government rent, building management fees, decoration expenses, repair expenses, rent-collection fees, commission, insurance and mortgage interests paid by you in Part 4.3 of the Property Tax Return.

 Deduction for mortgage interests incurred on the acquisition of the property can only be claimed by property owners who are eligible to and have elected for Personal Assessment.
-Please refer to Questions 29 to 33 for further information on how to claim tax relief under Personal Assessment.
+Please refer to Question 29 to 33 for further information on how to claim tax relief under Personal Assessment.

-Back to top
+back to top

-27. Q: If the tenant fails to pay rent, can I report the uncollected rent in Part 4.3(2) of the Return?
+If the tenant fails to pay rent, can I report the uncollected rent in Part 4.3(2) of the Return?

-A: You can claim deduction only when the rent has become irrecoverable.
+You can claim deduction only when the rent has become irrecoverable.
 If the tenant defers the payment of the monthly rent and has not moved out, the uncollected rent would unlikely be treated as irrecoverable rent.
 For the year it becomes irrecoverable, you should state the annual rental income, without deducting the irrecoverable rent in Part 4.2 of the Return.
 The amount of irrecoverable rent can be stated in Part 4.3(2).
 If you have used the rental deposit to set-off part of the uncollected rent, only the balance unrecovered by you could be claimed as irrecoverable rent.
 Please note that any sum previously deducted as irrecoverable should be treated as income in the year of recovery and you should report it in Part 4.2 of the tax return in the year of recovery.

-Back to top
+back to top

-A: Apart from the 20% statutory allowance for repairs and outgoings, you cannot claim other deductions under Property Tax.
+Apart from the 20% statutory allowance for repairs and outgoings, you cannot claim other deductions under Property Tax.
 Please refer to Questions 29 to 33 for further information on how to claim personal allowances for dependent family members under Personal Assessment.

-Back to top
+back to top

 How to claim tax relief under Personal Assessment